segmentio/parquet-go/README.md

 High-performance Go library to manipulate parquet files.

-## Motivations
+## Motivation

-Parquet has been established as a powerful solution to representing columnar data on persistent storage mediums, achieving levels of compression and query performance that enable managing data sets at scales that reach the petabytes.
+Parquet has been established as a powerful solution to represent columnar data on persistent storage mediums, achieving levels of compression and query performance that enable managing data sets at scales that reach the petabytes.
-More importantly, having intensive data application sharing a common format creates opportunities for interperability and composability in our tool kits, providing greater leverage and value to engineers maintaining and operating those systems.
+In addition, having intensive data applications sharing a common format creates opportunities for interperation and composition in our tool kits, providing greater leverage and value to engineers maintaining and operating those systems.

-The creation and evolution of large scale data management system, combined with realtime requirements come with the need for both powerful APIs and challenging performance constraints; requirements that existing solutions to use parquet with Go were not addressing unfortunately.
+The creation and evolution of large scale data management systems, combined with realtime expectations come with challenging maintenance and performance requirements, that existing solutions to use parquet with Go were not addressing.

 The `segmentio/parquet-go` package was designed and developed to respond to those challenges, offering high level APIs to read and write parquet files, while